Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 A sleek, strong, brave, and quick dog, the Doberman is one of the greatest guard dog breeds.

 As the fifth-smartest dog breed in the world, it is devoted to defending its owners and is constantly vigilant.
-Similarly, Dobermans bark a much.
+Similarly, Dobermans bark a lot.

 If necessary, they will take the danger seriously and corner or pin an intruder against a wall until humans can take control.
 Doberman pinschers may be major clowns when they’re not working.